OpenShiftInAction/autoinstaller/README.md

 This role sets up your OpenShift nodes, including configuring docker and storage.

-###### Required parameters

-* docker_dev - Block device to use for container storage.
-Defaults to `/dev/vdb`.
-* docker_vg - Volume group name to use for docker storage.
-Defaults to `docker_vg`.

 ##### openshift-master

-This role configures your OpenShift masters, and performs the actual OpenShift deployment.
+This role configures your OpenShift master, and performs the actual OpenShift deployment.

 ## Contributing